 President, 4UR Ranch Board

-Founder, Westmeath, Inc
+Founder and President, Westmeath, Inc

 Partner, Bartlit Beck Herman